MERN-Stack123/git_practice/README.md

-# how to create readme.md file
-## use this dummy project/file and performe your task using git command
+# use this dummy project/file and performe your task using git command

 ## Basic command
 **ls :**  *list down data of current working directory*